abhinavmishra14/about-share-and-adminconsole-extension/README.md

  `integration-tests` module and stop the environment.
  * `test`.
 Execute the integration tests (the environment must be already started).

-# Few things to notice

- * No parent pom
- * No WAR projects, the jars are included in the custom docker images
- * No runner project - the Alfresco environment is now managed through [Docker](https://www.docker.com/)
- * Standard JAR packaging and layout
- * Works seamlessly with Eclipse and IntelliJ IDEA
- * JRebel for hot reloading, JRebel maven plugin for generating rebel.xml [JRebel integration documentation]
- * AMP as an assembly
- * Persistent test data through restart thanks to the use of Docker volumes for ACS, ASS and database data
- * Integration tests module to execute tests against the final environment (dockerised)
- * Resources loaded from META-INF
- * Web Fragment (this includes a sample servlet configured via web fragment)

-# TODO

-  * Abstract assembly into a dependency so we don't have to ship the assembly in the archetype
-  * Functional/remote unit tests

 # Sample of about share popup